-- [8] The Complainant contends that the subject property shows current leasing activity that supports an \$18/ sq. ft. rental rate for the 233,732 sq. ft of office space.
-While there was no recent leasing activity in the subject building, one 2010 lease of \$18/ sq. ft. was included.
-Two comparable building leases were presented [pg.
-12, C-1], four leases from 435 4 Av SW showed a median of \$17.50/ sq. ft. and two from 606 4 St SW showed a median of \$14.50/ sq. ft..
-The Complainant contends that this should be a large enough sample to prove that this property, a very similar building, does not perform at the \$22/ sq. ft. typical rent rate used by the City of Calgary in their assessment calculation for B Class office buildings in DT1.
-The Complainant stated that the values produced by the City may be developed based on typical rents for this type of property but should be defended on the specifics of the individual property.
-Rent rolls were provided, based on useable square footage, for the rented areas in the subject building. - [9] There was no dispute on the B classification of the subject property.
+- [8] The Complainant contends that the subject property shows current leasing activity that supports a \$17/ sq. ft. rental rate for the 128,566 sq. ft of office space.
+While there was no recent leasing activity in the subject building, three 2010 leases were introduced into evidence ranging between \$14/ sq. ft. and \$18/ sq. ft.
+Four leases in a comparable building were presented [pg.
+12, C-1] and these 4 leases showed a median of \$17.50 with a range of \$16/ sq. ft. \$21/ sq. ft Three of these leases were 2011 leases.
+The Complainant contends that this should be a large enough sample to prove that this property, a very similar building, does not perform at the \$22/ sq. ft. typical rent rate used by the City of Calgary in their assessment calculation for B Class office buildings in DT1. - [9] The Complainant stated that the values produced by the City may be developed based on typical rents for this type of property but should be defended on the specifics of the individual property.
+Rent rolls were provided, based on useable square footage, for the rented areas in the subject building. - [10] There was no dispute on the B classification of the subject property.
 It was pointed out by the Complainant that this property is located in the outer area of the DT1 zone and does not command the rents obtained by those properties that are in the midsection of the zone.